-Remove all of the trim pieces from the fireplace.
-The location and quantity of trim varies with model but in every case there is no top trim.
+Remove all of the trim pieces (magnetically attached) from the fireplace.
+The Sky T has two glass panels, therefore, twice the number of trim pieces.
+There is no top trim on either fireplace.
 The trim pieces are held firmly in place with magnets and will simply lift out.
 The bottom (horizontal) trim pieces are at the lower edge of the glass panels and the side (vertical pieces) are where the glass meets the wall.